-Eleven natural communities and two altered communities occur on the Preserve, as defined by the Florida Natural Areas Inventory (FNAI) Guide to the Natural Communities of Florida (FNAI, 2010), as depicted on Figure 4 and summarized in Table 2. .
-The dominant natural community within the Preserve is basin swamp, accounting for 43%, with subdominant natural communities (>5% cover) including mesic hammock, hydric hammock, and mesic flatwoods.
-Approximately 10% of the Preserve consists of ruderal lands, considered as an altered land cover type by FNAI.
-This portion of altered lands was previously used for cattle grazing or agriculture within the Preserve, and portions of this land cover type continue to be used for cattle in present day.
+Eleven natural communities and two altered communities occur on the Preserve, as defined by the Florida Natural Areas Inventory (FNAI) Guide to the Natural Communities of Florida (FNAI, 2010), as depicted on Figure 6 and summarized in Table 2.
+The dominant natural community within the Preserve is basin swamp, accounting for 43 percent, with subdominant natural communities (>5 percent cover) including mesic hammock, hydric hammock, and mesic flatwoods.
+Approximately 10 percent of the Preserve consists of ruderal lands, considered as an altered land cover type by FNAI.
+This portion of altered lands within the Preserve was previously used for cattle grazing or agriculture, and portions of this land cover type continue to be used for cattle in present day.
 The natural communities and land cover types are summarized below.